 Fuel3D scanner with special edition Joshua Harker designed cover.
 In this exciting collaboration Joshua is designing a unique cover for the Fuel3D (factory fitted and added to your Fuel3D scanner).
 Described as a “OUIJA planchette executed in the tangled filigree aesthetic” we can’t begin to describe how excited we are!
-Check out Josh's website to see examples of his exciting work www.joshharker.comEstimated delivery:Add $50 USD to ship outside the US
+Check out Josh's website to see examples of his exciting work www.joshharker.comEstimated delivery:Ships anywhere in the world

 0 backers Limited (500 left of 500)

 A Fuel3D handheld scanner.
-Standard list price but shipped ahead of website orders for delivery.Estimated delivery:Add $50 USD to ship outside the US
+Standard list price but shipped ahead of website orders for delivery.Estimated delivery:Ships anywhere in the world

 3 backers Limited (197 left of 200)